Respect for Human Rights

 - 3.Prohibition of Human Rights Violations

 Daiwa Securities Group provides an equitable and safe working environment that values people, and is considerate of the human rights of all stakeholders.
 We do not tolerate discrimination based on race, nationality, birthplace, creed, religion, politics, biological sex, sexual orientation, gender identity, social status, physical characteristics, or disability, or human rights violations such as sexual harassment, power harassment, or other acts of harassment in any aspect of our work.
-Furthermore, we do not tolerate unfair labor, such as child labor and forced labor.
+Furthermore, we do not tolerate unfair labor practices, such as child labor and forced labor.

 - 4.Human Rights Due Diligence